2023 Melb Cup Tips

 The HorseBetting team have been keeping up-to-date with all the lead-in events coming into the race that stops a nation so if you are punting with our tips, you can do so with confidence.

 Alongside our tip for the Melbourne Cup, we have provided our best long-shot runners of the day and a candidate we feel will be simply making up the numbers on that first Tuesday of November.
-Keep in mind our expert Melbourne Cup tips for race day betting will drop on the Sunday before November 3.
+Keep in mind our expert Melbourne Cup tips for race day betting will drop on the Saturday November 4, 2023.

 Historical tips to live by when betting on the Melbourne Cup